EricKit/nest-user-auth/README.md

 #### Optional Parameters

+`MONGO_AUTH_ENABLED` tells if your database requires a username and password.
+If so, the user must exist on the database specified in the MONGO_URI.
+If enabled, `MONGO_USER` and `MONGO_PASSWORD` are required.

+`MONGO_USER`, `MONGO_PASSWORD` the user and password for authentication.
+Recommend a role with readWrite.

 `JWT_EXPIRES_IN` Seconds until token expires.
 If not set, there will be no expiration.

 `EMAIL_ENABLED` If email services should be used, `EMAIL_*` fields are required if enabled.